areaofeffect/hello-world/week8/README.md

 `ngrok http 8080`

-Now you can walk around and test your project on your mobile device.
+You can walk around and test your project on your mobile device.

 <br/>